istrib/vuex-typescript/README.md

 ## The idea

-This library does not change the way how vuex handlers are defined (in particular it does not make you to use classes (though it does not stop you, either).
+This library does not change the way how vuex handlers are defined (in particular it does not make you use classes (though it does not stop you, either).

-With this library you change the way how you *call* the store, once you have its instance: you **don’t use store’s compile-time-unsafe methods** and you use **strongly typed *accessors*** instead.
+The library changes the way how you *call* the store, once you have its instance: you **don’t use store’s compile-time-unsafe methods** but you use **strongly typed *accessors*** instead.
 This approach is remotely similar to the pattern of
 [Redux Action Creators](http://redux.js.org/docs/basics/Actions.html#action-creators), though much less boilerplate is needed thanks to higher-order functions provided by this library which do the dull work.